The Maltese Falcon (1931)

 Casper Gutman: We'll talk if you like.
 And I'll tell you right now that I'm a man who likes to talk to a man who likes to talk.

-Ruth Wonderly: You have a lot of trouble with your women, don't you, Sam?
+Ruth Wonderly: You seem to have a lot of trouble with your women, don't you, Sam?

 Casper Gutman: You are here, Mr. Spade, as Miss Wonderly's representative?

 Sam Spade: No, I'm here looking out for myself.

 Sam Spade: [Asking operator for telephone exchange] Berkeley double o seven.

 Sam Spade: Listen, Dundy, it's a long time since I burst into tears because a policeman didn't like me.